Vuurvos1/twitchTTS/README.md

 First of all, make sure you have **Node.js**, **NPM** and **Git** installed.

 1. Choose or make a new directory to clone the project to
-2. Clone the repository `git@github.com:Vuurvos1/twitchTTS.git`
+2. Clone the repository using
+   `git clone git@github.com:Vuurvos1/twitchTTS.git`
 3. Cd into the project folder
 4. Run `npm install` to install the needed npm packages

 ### 🚀 Launch the project

-You can start the project using `npm start` or run `npm run dev` if you are a developer
+You can start the project by running `npm start` in your console.

-By default, the project will be hosted on **port 3000**
+By default, the project will be hosted on [localhost:3000](http://localhost:3000)

+#### Developing

+If you are a developer and want to work on the project you can use `npm run dev`, this will start the project using Nodemon and will automatically restart the project once you make changes to a file.

 ## 🚀 The future